 . \/ nx + ny

-(The back slash-forward slash and underline combination above
+(The back slash-forward slash and underline combination above represent the

 square root of the denominator terms.)